rcalix1/ResearchPage/README.md

 Funding:

-* Some of these papers have been partially funded by IQT Labs and NIH.
+* Some of these papers have been partially funded by IQT Labs and the NIH.

 ## Reinforcement Learning